ddmitov/perl-executing-browser/README.md

 Perl Executing Browser
 ----------------------------------------------------------------------------------------

-Perl Executing Browser (PEB) is a limited C++ Qt4/5 WebKit desktop browser capable of executing local CGI-like, AJAX or long-running Perl 5 scripts without a web server.
+Perl Executing Browser (PEB) is a limited C++ Qt4/5 WebKit desktop browser capable of executing local CGI-like, AJAX or long-running Perl5 scripts without a web server.
 Local scripts can be fed from HTML forms using CGI protocol GET and POST methods or using jQuery AJAX requests and their execution is separated from the traditional browser access to local or remote servers.
 HTML-based interface for interaction with the built-in Perl debugger is also available.

 ## Design Objectives

 * **1. Fast and easy GUI for local scripts:**
-    use HTML, CSS and JavaScript to craft and deploy rapidly beautiful Perl 5 desktop applications;
+    use HTML, CSS and JavaScript to craft and deploy rapidly beautiful Perl5 desktop applications;

 * **2. Zero installation when needed:**
-    put together your Perl 5 scripts and modules and even your version of Perl 5 with a copy of PEB and its Qt libraries and run your applications from every folder, even from USB sticks;
+    put together your Perl5 scripts and modules and even your version of Perl5 with a copy of PEB and its Qt libraries and run your applications from every folder, even from USB sticks;

 * **3. Cross-platform availability:**
-    use it on every platform, where Perl 5, Qt and QtWebKit are available;
+    use it on every platform, where Perl5, Qt and QtWebKit are available;

 * **4. User-space solution:**
-    no daemons or services are installed or started, no privileged ports are opened, no firewall notifications should be triggered and no need for administrative privileges to run the program.
+    no daemons or services are installed or started, no privileged ports are opened, no firewall notifications should be triggered and no need for administrative privileges to run the program;

+* **5. Maximal (re)use of existing web technologies and standards:**
+    use as much as possible from existing web technologies, standards and their documentation to build secure desktop applications.

 ## Features

 **No feature or implementation should be considered final at this early stage of development!**